 Unless otherwise notified, for each subgroup analysis, a logistic regression will be fitted involving the same terms from the primary analysis model and additional terms for the subgroup and the subgroup by treatment interaction.
-However, for the analysis by stratification variables (ie, MRI/CRP classification and region), the analysis model will contain the same terms from the primary analysis model plus the subgroup by treatment interaction only.
+However, for the analysis by stratification variables (ie, prior TNF α exposure and region), the analysis model will contain the same terms from the primary analysis model plus the subgroup by treatment interaction only.